How to Write a Nonfiction BookYour Guide to Becoming a Writer

 If you’re like most aspiring writers, you’ve probably considered writing a nonfiction book for a while now, but simply don’t know how to start writing a book.
 Like standing at the edge of a pool, waiting for the perfect moment to dive in, you might need a little encouragement.
 A little push.
 Well, this is it …

-The Book Professor® has a proven, 4-step writing process that will teach you how to write a nonfiction book.
-Our mission is to help you write your nonfiction book and achieve your dream of becoming a published author.
-Finishing your book may even propel your career forward as it has for so many of our clients.
+I have a proven, 4-step writing process that will guide you to write a nonfiction book.
+My mission is to help you write your nonfiction book and achieve your dream of becoming a published author of a high-impact book that will share your vision, elevate your status, and leave a lasting legacy.

 Executive Coach Mike Kitko had several false starts before he engaged in our process.
 He followed the program from beginning to end and released a book he sells at every one of his speaking gigs.
 It even helped him create two revenue-producing courses!